DIY Ambilight with HDMI 2.1 support

 • Raspberry Pi (3 or 4)

-• HDMI Splitter (with HDMI support)
+• HDMI Splitter (Amazon DE)

 • ESP8266/ESP32